jXD20072/arc-search-widget/README.md

 Simply download and install the .apk file from the latest release!

 Once installed, you can add it to your home screen by selecting it in the widget drawer.

-## Notes
-* Currently, it just opens Arc Search (it doesn't automatically open the search window).
-This is a planned feature and I'm actively searching for ways to do it.
-That being said, PRs are welcome!